ECJ interprets "legitimate interest" in accordance with Art. 6 para. 1 lit. f GDPR

 • Nederlandse Loterij Organisatie BV (NLO), the largest provider of games of chance and casino games in the Netherlands.

-In addition to the names, addresses and places of residence of its members, the KNLTB also provided the NLO with their dates of birth, landline and cell phone numbers, email addresses and the names of the tennis clubs to which these members belonged.
-The purpose of this transfer was a telephone advertising campaign in the context of which the NLO passed this data on to the call centers it had commissioned.
+In addition to the names, addresses and places of residence of its members, the KNLTB also provided the NLO with their dates of birth, landline and cell phone numbers, e-mail addresses and the names of the tennis clubs to which these members belonged.
+The purpose of this Transmission was a telephone advertising campaign in which the NLO passed this data on to the call centers it commissioned.

 The KNLTB received a fee from the sponsors for providing the personal data.